GGC-STaRS/GGC-STaRS.github.io/submissions.md

 </li>
 </ul>
 #### * Faculty/Student Activity Submission
+Please make sure that ONLY 1 member (faculty or student) of the student group, club, or organization completes the registration. <br/>
-Please submit your activity [using this google form] (https://forms.gle/WSq4QG8gyEXdr6u99) by March 15.
+Register your activity [using this google form] (https://forms.gle/WSq4QG8gyEXdr6u99) by March 15.

 #### * Judging Volunteers
-SST Faculty, please [complete this form to volunteer as a judge] (https://forms.gle/7k9ojqU2wrimASQL9)
+SST Faculty, please help us judging the posters by [completing this form] (https://forms.gle/7k9ojqU2wrimASQL9)

 <h3>✨Winners of 2022 STARS Poster Competition✨</h3>